Recommendations & Conclusions

 The Online Safety Act will lead to some improvements, but is designed only to protect users from harm that is illegal or affects children.
 The decision not to include measures related to the algorithmic amplification of “legal but harmful” content, such as misinformation, means that full enforcement of the Act …

-Government response.
 The government acknowledges the committee's concern but defends the Online Safety Act's proportionate approach, which focuses on illegal content and content harmful to children.
-It highlights that the OSA holds Category 1 services accountable for their terms of service, mentions …
+It highlights that the OSA holds Category 1 services accountable for their terms of service, mentions its media literacy strategy, and …

 Department for Science, Innovation and Technology